MichaelAOlson/michaelaolson.github.io/_posts/2023-01-08-ai-programmers.md

 At a more philosophical level - is code more than just a representation of requirements?
 Perhaps forcing a certain structure on language itself also forces deliberate human thought to translate our vague desires into concrete implementations.

+## tl;dr
+**The code in the end product is not particularly visible.** Not all programs can be decompiled and not all programs behave in isolation.
+Despite this, there may be enough freely available code on the internet for an AI to minimally learn what we might call core "concepts" of programming.
+I do struggle to believe, however, that AI could internalize these concepts without some human help to describe the problems being solved with that code and the tradeoffs of the design decisions.

+Perhaps the future of programming will be to use a traditionally written language, making the next generation of programmers the linguists and poets.

 ## Artificial Intelligence (AI) vs. Machine Learning (ML) vs. Deep Learning
 It is worth noting the following distinctions, as I have used "AI" throughout this post where "machine learning" was likely more accurate: